steemit/smt-whitepaper/smt-manual/manual.md

 # Introduction

 Smart Media Tokens (SMTs) is a proposal to build a meta-token protocol on the Steem blockchain.
-Inspired by the revolutionary properties of the STEEM asset, including automatic distributions to content creators, SMTs will be an upgrade above previous blockchain's meta-asset protocols due to extensive, user-oriented programmability and the Steem ecosystem's tools for integrations at website and application layers.
+Inspired by the revolutionary properties of the STEEM token, including automatic distributions to content creators, SMTs will be an upgrade beyond previously created blockchain meta-asset protocols due to carefully designed, user-oriented programmability and the Steem ecosystem's tools for integrations at website and application layers.

 SMTs are an evolution of the successful relationship established between STEEM and the social websites sitting atop of it, such as steemit.com, which has grown to be a top 2500 website in Alexa rankings in less than one year solely from integrating the incentive model of STEEM.
 With SMTs, any website or content library across the internet may have one or more tokens integrated into its interface to facilitate fundraising and autonomous growth.

 These tokens are designed to allow website operators flexibility during the integration of the token into their community by choosing from many parameters that may be structured creatively at outset or refined over time.
 Any tokens launched as SMTs shall benefit from a blockchain ecosystem built with decentralized exchange as well as an ecosystem of open-source applications and libraries to support successful deployment, fundraising and growth.

 ## Leveraging Tokens for Autonomous User Growth